 London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

-Admiralty Arch is the impressive archway at the entrance to The Mall in Trafalgar Square, and was built by Edward VII in memory of his mother, Queen Victoria.
+Admiralty Arch is the impressive archway at the entrance to The Mall that was built by Edward VII in memory of his mother, Queen Victoria.

-London’s grandest monument stands opposite the Royal Albert Hall, and was built by Queen Victoria after the death of her beloved husband, Prince Albert.
+Arguably London’s grandest monument, this was built by Queen Victoria as a memorial to her much-beloved husband, Prince Albert.

-This impressive war memorial stands at the end of Green Park, and commemorates the sacrifice made by the bomber crews in World War II.
+This impressive war memorial commemorates the sacrifice made by the brave bomber crews in World War II.

-The Cenotaph in Whitehall is the focus of the Remembrance Day parade in November, when thousands of war veterans march past the poppy wreaths at its feet.
+The Cenotaph is the focus of an annual parade on Remembrance Day, when the war veterans march past the poppy wreaths in Whitehall.

-This is a Victorian marker for Queen Eleanor’s Cross, and marks the spot where her funeral parade stopped on its way to Westminster Abbey in 1290.
+A marker for Queen Eleanor’s Cross, which showed where her funeral parade rested on its way to Westminster Abbey in 1290.

-This 3,500 year old Egyptian obelisk on Victoria Embankment dates from the reign of Pharaoh Tuthmose III in 1475 BC, making it the oldest monument in London.
+This 3,500 year old obelisk on Victoria Embankment dates from the reign of Pharaoh Tuthmose III, making it the oldest monument in London.

 The Grand Old Duke of York was the second son of George III, and commander-in-chief of of the British Army during the French Revolutionary Wars.